Oceaneering International: Oceaneering Entertainment Systems

-In 2014, the Themed Entertainment Association presented their THEA Award to OES for their Revolution Tru-Trackless ride system.
-In 2013, OES won the THEA for Transformers The Ride 3-D at Universal Studios Hollywood and Singapore, for Ride & Show Systems.
-In 2008 they won the THEA for Shuttle Launch Experience.
+OES received several Themed Entertainment Association (THEA) Awards, including the award for the Revolution Tru-Trackless ride system in 2014, for Transformers: The Ride 3-D at Universal Studios Hollywood and Singapore in 2013, and for Shuttle Launch Experience in 2008.

+In May 2025, Oceaneering Entertainment Systems was acquired by Falcon's Beyond.

 Community outreach

 Oceaneering donated a hyperbaric chamber to assist with the treatment on the Miskito Indian population in 1986.
-They donated a compressor in 1997 that, along with finding from the Divers Alert Network, supported continued medical support of the Miskito population.
+They donated a compressor in 1997 that, along with funding from the Divers Alert Network, supported continued medical support of the Miskito population.

 In November 2009, Oceaneering donated an ROV to Stavanger Offshore Tekniske Skole, a Norwegian technical college, to facilitate their students' qualification exams.
 They donated an ROV to South Central Louisiana Technical College in 2011 to support its unique ROV maintenance curriculum.

+In 2021, Oceaneering donated three deep-sea exploration systems, including the Magellan 725 ROV, Ocean Discovery ROV, and Ocean Explorer 6000 towed sonar, along with related deployment equipment to the nonprofit Global Oceans to support ocean science research.